shawenyao/jekyll-now/_posts/2018-12-22-Productionize-R-Scripts-with-Batch-Mode.md

 # detect if whether R script is launched in batch mode or RStudio mode
 batch_mode_on <- is.na(Sys.getenv("RSTUDIO", unset = NA))

-# assign args values according to the mode
 if(batch_mode_on){
   cat("Running in batch mode\r\n")

   # assign args passed from batch call
-  # put everything in the previous section here
-  # or wrap them into a function/package
+  # or wrap them into a function
   parse_args()

 }else{
-  cat("Running in RStudio mode\r\n")
+  cat("Running in iteractive mode\r\n")

   # assign args manually
-  arg1 <- "m1"
+  arg1 <- "some value"
-  arg2 <- "m2"
+  arg2 <- "some value"
-  arg3 <- "m3"
+  arg3 <- "some value"
 }

-# start your job
+# start your job here
 ```

 ### Preventing Auto-Exit